Soves/sprout_split/README.md

 	Click the + Icon And navigate to Control > Scriptable Auto Splitter Double Click Scriptable Auto Splitter
 	Click Browse then select sprout.asl

+	Then right click LiveSplit and select compare to game time
 ```